 Step 7: Warranty is explained thoroughly by your mobility specialist.

-• Lock it up!
-Children often want to play on stair lifts, but this can be dangerous.
-If you will have children at the home with the stair lift, ask about an unit with a key that can be used to disable operation for all individuals others than the primary user.
+Lock it up!
+Children often want to play on stairlifts, but this can be dangerous.
+If you will have children at the home with the stairlift, ask about a unit with a key that can be used to disable operation for all individuals other than the primary user.

-• Watch your step!
-Stair lift railings must extend beyond the last step of your staircase to enable proper navigation.
-If this will be in a foyer, hallway, or other heavily-traveled area, consider a flip-up rail that can remove the potential for a tripping-hazard.
+Watch your step!
+Stairlift railings must extend beyond the last step of your staircase to enable proper navigation.
+If this will be in a foyer, hallway, or other heavily-traveled areas, consider a flip-up rail that can remove the potential for a tripping-hazard.